In This Article

-The Pyrenean Mastiff is a giant breed dog with a calm, pleasant demeanor.
-They are great family dogs but also offer protection.
-Their intimidating size and fearless instinct to face down danger and protect their flock makes it a great guard dog.
-They were bred for protecting livestock and continue to be used for this purpose, but they are just as good at protecting your human family as they are at protecting animals.
+Being large breed dogs, they were bred as a livestock guardian and continue to be used for this purpose, but they are just as good at protecting your human family as they are at protecting animals.

-This breed is easy to train because they are calm and easygoing, but an older stubborn dog will be reluctant to learn new tricks.
-They tend to be independent and can be stubborn, but once you get to know your dog better, you'll learn the tricks to get them to listen and be enthusiastic about learning.
-Resist any testing you'll get from your pup and stick with consistent training that is enjoyable for both of you.
+Do so while they’re young dogs because older dogs will be reluctant to learn new tricks.
+They tend to be a self-reliant breed and can be headstrong, but once you get to know your dog better, you'll learn the tricks to get them to listen and be enthusiastic about learning.
+Resist any testing you'll get from a Pyrenean Mastiff puppy and stick with consistent training that is enjoyable for both of you.

 If you are struggling to teach your dog the basic skills he needs to learn to behave properly, it's worth looking into a professional trainer.
-This is a giant breed and you're not going to want an out-of-control dog of this size, even if they do tend to be friendly and gentle.
+This is a giant breed, and you're not going to want an out-of-control dog of this size, even if they do tend to be friendly and gentle.

 Early socialization is essential to ensure your pup will grow into a well-behaved dog.
 Like most breeds, this dog takes well to humans who act as strong pack leaders and seek guidance from their people.

 They are protective and can take a dominant role if not given clear guidelines and leadership by their humans.
 But if faced with a threat or feel a member of their pack is threatened, they have no qualms about facing down their fear.

-This breed is very tolerant of other dogs and they tend to be patient with kids and pups alike.
-It's surprising how calm this breed is considering its size.
+This breed is very tolerant of other dogs, and they tend to be patient with kids and pups alike.
+It's surprising how calm this breed is, considering its size.
 Those familiar with the breed describe them as confident and even-tempered.

 They quickly change into fearless, aggressive, and intimidating guard dogs if needed.
 But unless there's an obvious threat, you don't need to worry much about your pup losing his temper.

 These gentle giants make great family pets and are comfortable in families of all sizes.